B-Interactive/starling-texturepacker-exporter/README.md

 ## Overview

 This exporter is designed as a drop-in replacement for the default TexturePacker Starling exporter.
-The native TexturePacker exporter for Sparrow / Starling is full featured, but lacks support defining sprite pivot points.
+The native TexturePacker exporter for Sparrow / Starling is full featured, but lacks support for defining sprite pivot points.

-This custom exporter adds support for defining per-sprite **pivot points**, which Starling already supports.
+This custom exporter adds support for defining per-sprite **pivot points** in TexturePacker, compatible with the Starling framework.

 ## Features